orangewise/sprockets_standalone/README.md

 # Sprockets Standalone

-Using Sprockets and AssetSync standalone, so it can be in combination with a PHP website :)
+Using Sprockets and AssetSync standalone, so it can be used in combination with a PHP website :)

 Based on http://www.simonecarletti.com/blog/2011/09/using-sprockets-without-a-railsrack-project/